vangoghworldwide/linkedart/README.md

 ### Provenance
 In Linked Art the [provenance](https://linked.art/model/provenance/) of an artwork is modelled a series of events.
 The provenance event describes the actor, the timespan and optionnaly a title or identifier.
 The details are modelled by specific subsequent events (parts), such as an acquisition event, an auction or a the transfer of custody.
 See the [Linked Art documentation](https://linked.art/model/provenance/#parts) for more details.

+(A provenance entry may wrap information for multiple artworks, for example when multiple artworks were acquired in one single transaction.
+In this case it is thus important that the same provenance entry is used for each o artwork.)

 ```json
 {
   "@context": "https://linked.art/ns/v1/linked-art.json",